 By far the greatest asset is your mailing/email list.
 You will need several lists depending on the audience.
 Make and keep a list of all the contacts and/or prospects to whom you will be mailing your songs.
 Get telephone numbers and email addresses for everybody on your list and above all things, follow up on everything that you mail out.

-In conclusion, getting started is the most important step.
+In conclusion, the most important step is taking the initiative that help you start writing songs.
 After that you want to make sure that you maintain focus on where you want to go.
 Hopefully these ideas will stimulate you in moving your songwriting career forward.